openshift-scale/workloads/docs/network.md

 Requirements:
 * Labeling Nodes
-* HostNetwork - privileged pods
+* HostNetwork - Cloud firewall configuration to permit traffic for ports `NETWORK_TEST_UPERF_SSHD_PORT`, uperf server ports between 20010-20109 and potentially `net.ipv4.ip_local_port_range` ports**

-* HostNetwork - Cloud firewall configuration to permit traffic for ports between 20010-20100 and NETWORK_TEST_UPERF_SSHD_PORT
+** Typically `net.ipv4.ip_local_port_range` is set to `32768 60999` in which uperf will pick a few random ports to send flags over.
+Currently there is no method outside of sysctls to control those ports - [See pbench issue #1238](https://github.com/distributed-system-analysis/pbench/issues/1238)

 Running from CLI: